ghilesZ/parsley/README.md

 [Result](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Result.html)
 module of OCaml to do that as in the following example:

+#### Documentation
+You can build locally the documentation by typing `make doc` or consult the online [documentation](https://ghilesz.github.io/parsley/parsley/Parsley/).

 ### How?
 Parsley parses the string using arbitrary precision integers and rationals (using the Zarith library) and compares the result it